Peakboard/peakboard.github.io/_misc/06-en-version-history.md

 ref: misc-06
 ---

+## 1.0.30.1 (07.11.2018)
+* Hotfix for automatically grouping from clipboard pasted controls

 ## 1.0.30.0 (05.11.2018)
 * Excel files use a English culture now in the designer and Runtime
 * Tablegrid cell padding and margin can now be customized